FazilaRubab/KSA-LandUseLandCover-AI/README.md

 # KSA-LandUseLandCover-AI

-Repository for downloading images from google earth , specifically of KSA.
+Repository for downloading images from mapbox , specifically of KSA.

 ## Pre Requisites
-1. Login in Google Cloud Console
+1. Login into mapbox
 2. Create your project
-3. Enable google earth API key
+3. Generate token from mapbox
-4. Authenticate
+4. Use token for downloading images
 5. Create output folder inside your project
 6. Run main.py and images will be saved in the output folder